 Here is a quick recap of what went down last week.

-So what’s this all mean for mortgage rates Andy?
+So what does this all mean for mortgage rates Andy?

-We are beginning to get a lot of needs based questions from people about what they should do during this time in their personal finances and in their real estate and mortgage strategy.
+The limited economic data coming out this week means the market is expected to function with minimal interruption that could uproot this most recent progress.
+In general though, please remember that we are still in what we call the “needs-based market”.
 If you are unsure what you should be doing over the next 12 to 24 months with your property, please let us know when we can discuss this with you to create a game plan that best suits your family’s personal financial needs.

 Thanks again for tuning in to Monday Mortgage Minute.